Above: Captain and first mate contemplate ways to free up the swim platform and keep the drinks cold aboard the 1986 242 LS, FUNKTIONAL.

 My wife’s 2000 Audi TT has a very sleek shape, and these smooth lines are carried under the hood with molded plastic engine covers that provide a very clean-looking engine.
-Unfortunately, when I was servicing a burned-out bulb, I attempted to remove the covers in the wrong sequence which caused a tab to snap off.
+Unfortunately, when I was servicing a burned-out bulb, I attempted to remove the engine covers in the wrong sequence which caused a tab to snap off.
 Continue reading →

 WEST SYSTEM® Six10 is a two-part, pre-thickened epoxy adhesive formulated with properties that make it perfect for many adhesive applications.
 Compared to other ready-to-dispense adhesives, its particular physical properties make it ideal for stitch and glue boat construction, fiberglass laminate repair and general bonding.
 This new formulation has a good balance between the elongation and toughness of G/flex® and the strength and stiffness of our 105 Resin-based epoxies.
 You can use it with as many materials as possible including wood, metals and composites.
 The long working time with fast thru-cure and unique shear thinning are additional characteristics formulated into Six10 that contribute to its ease of use.
 Continue reading →

-The Technical Staff at Gougeon Brothers, Inc. regularly discuss material properties in a variety of applications.
+The Technical Staff at Gougeon Brothers, Inc. regularly discusses material properties in a variety of applications.
 For example, it is not uncommon for us to discuss with a customer how to use carbon fiber to stiffen a structure, such as the shaft of a kayak paddle, and then within minutes discuss with another how to bond a dimensionally unstable wood, such as oak, and ensure precautions are taken so that the relative movement of the wood will not cause a failure.
 Continue reading →

 Many WEST SYSTEM® customers appreciate the benefits of cored composite construction.
 They understand that it creates a part that is lightweight, strong, and stiff.
 We often receive calls from these customers inquiring about using a composite panel when building or repairing something that would normally be made of plywood.
 Such projects may include a new center console for a fishing boat or the replacement of flying bridge side shields.
 Determining the best material requires consideration of many aspects of the project, but often comes down to cost versus weight.
 Continue reading →

-Most production fiberglass boats are made with polyester resin.
+Most production fiberglass boats are made with polyester resin, and we’re often asked if it’s appropriate to use polyester gelcoat over epoxy.
 WEST SYSTEM® epoxy is a wonderful material for repairing polyester fiberglass boats.
 One reason for this is the ability of epoxy to form a stronger mechanical bond to a damaged laminate than polyester resin.
 Epoxy also provides a better moisture barrier than polyester resin.
 Continue reading →